scorpiontornado/Something-Awesome/README.md

 My UNSW COMP6841 Self-Selected Project - AKA "Something Awesome".
 I chose to complete this project on web security, creating an intentionally vulnerable web-app as a teaching tool.

+Flags are of the form `SAP{...}` (for Something Awesome Project).
+Please don't cheat and look at the hardcoded values (of the flags, database create/insert statements etc).
+Later iterations would somehow redact this or move to a different file to make it less easy to cheat.

 ### (Intentional) Vulnerabilities

 - Basic SQLI (work in progress)